 Don’t Remove Your Aligners

-You’ll experience the most discomfort during the first 2 to 3 days of wearing aligners.
+You’ll experience the most discomfort during the first two to three days of wearing aligners.
 Although, it’s important to remember that each patient has a different pain tolerance.

 Time is your friend during Invisalign treatment.
 The more you wear your aligners, the sooner the initial pain will subside.
 If you don’t wear your aligners 20 to 22 hours a day, it’s like starting from scratch each time.
 This is because your teeth won’t have consistent pressure on them to move.